arumugamlab/MORPH-multi-omics/README.md

 # Access AUC plot
 result$AUC.top.feature.curve
 ```
-## 3. Association Analysis with  `associations_Function()`
+# 2. Disease association

+We generate linear regression models for associating multi-omic features to a given phenotype.
+This analysis will correct for (i) confounding factors to identify unbiased associations and (ii) multiple hypothesis testing by controlling False Discovery Rate.
+Here is the `R` function that helps you with that.

+## Phenotype-omics associations using `lin_reg_associate()`

 ### Overview

-This R function `associations_Function()` perform association analysis between omics data and clinical outputs, correcting by given cofounders.
+This R function `lin_reg_associate()` perform association analysis between omics data and clinical outputs, correcting by given confounders.
 The function applies linear regression models and corrects for multiple testing, providing summary statistics and visualization plots.

 ### Dependencies